AmitVasantSalunke/Calm_Nginx_Blueprint/README.md

 ##### Security group

-The Nginx container relies on port 80.
-The Calm instance SSH's onto the EC2 instance on port 22.
-The Docker port is set to 4332.
-Each of these should have no restrictions on inbound or outbound traffic on these ports.

-*Choose a security group which allows TCP from all sources on 80, 4332, and 22*
+The Calm machine SSH's onto the EC2 instance on port 22.
+Calm needs SSH priviledges in order to make configuration changes to the instance, as well as confirm that the instance and child processes within are functioning correction.

+The Nginx container relies on receiving traffic on port 80.
+This is accomplished by port mapping the Dockerhost's port 80 to the Nginx container's port 80 (which should already be configured in the template).

+In order for the Calm server to communicate with the Docker Engine on the Dockerhost, a designated port must be used for the [Docker Engine RESTful API](https://docs.docker.com/engine/reference/api/docker_remote_api/).
+This template configures port 4332 for this purpose, but this can be changed to any port that is available within the Dockerhost.

+*Traffic on ports: 22, 80, and 4332 (or alternative Docker Engine port, if altered), must allow incoming traffic in their security groups* Ports 4332 and 22 must allow traffic only from the IP of the Calm server, while port 80 must allow traffic from all incoming sources.

 ##### Key pair